arietimmerman/laravel-url-shortener/README.md

-A Laravel package for shortening URLs.
+A minimal Laravel package for shortening URLs.
 Apart for creating short URLs - like bitly - it also supported updating URL redirects and tracking URL clicks.

 # Laravel URL Shortener